anhgelus/nohtis-apohcalyps-modpack/docs/Writerside/topics/FAQ.md

 ## Can I use this modpack on my server?

-Yes you can, but you have to credit me (Anhgelus Morhtuuzh)
+Yes you can, but you have to credit me (Anhgelus Morhtuuzh).

 ## Can I use this modpack for videos or streams?

-Yes you can, but you have to credit me (Anhgelus Morhtuuzh)
+Yes you can, but you have to credit me (Anhgelus Morhtuuzh).

 ## Can I edit this modpack?